yoshko110/Task-Express-M6-Authentication-urlShortener-noSql/README.md

 - Fork and clone [this repository](https://github.com/JoinCODED/Task-Express-M6-Authentication-urlShortener-noSql) to your `Development` folder.

-After forking the repository, you will find a fully functional url shortener!.
+After forking the repository, you will find a fully functional url shortener!

 The goal is to prevent any unauthorized user from using our service.